ORD - YLW

 Get data-powered insights and trends into flights from Chicago to Kelowna to help you find the cheapest flights, the best time to fly and much more.

-What’s the cheapest day of the week to fly from Chicago to Kelowna?
+Which airlines provide the cheapest flights from Chicago to Kelowna?

 Good to know